-INTRODUCTION: The aim of the study is to examine the relationship of nomophobia and smartphone addiction, that have not become increasingly prevalent, with other addictions, especially drug use.
+INTRODUCTION: This study examines the relationship between nomophobia and smartphone addiction, which have not become increasingly prevalent, and other addictions, especially drug abuse.